-James Maxey is Director of Translation Training, Research, and Scholarship at Nida Institute.
+James Maxey is Associate Dean at Nida Institute.
 He is the Dean of Faculty for the Nida School of Translation Studies.
 James has been involved in translation in Africa for more than twenty years.
-His research interests include performance and translation.
-Besides numerous journal articles, he is the author of From Orality to Orality: A New Paradigm for Contextual Translation of the Bible (2009).
-He is currently co-editing a collection of articles entitled, Translation Scripture for Sound and Performance (2012).
+His research interests include performance and translation and culture studies.
+Besides numerous journal articles, he is the author of From Orality to Orality: A New Paradigm for Contextual Translation of the Bible (2009) and co-editor of Translating Scripture for Sound and Performance: New Directions in Biblical Studies (2012).

 Roy E. Ciampa is Professor of New Testament, Co-Mentor of the Doctor of Ministry track in Bible Translation, and Chair of the Division of Biblical Studies at Gordon-Conwell Theological Seminary in South Hamilton, Massachusetts (USA).
 Previously he lectured in Portugal for over a decade and served on the translation team for the Portuguese Bible Society’s contemporary translation of the Bible.
 He has also given lectures in Angola, the Netherlands, the Philippines and Australia.
 He is the author of two books, including The First Letter to the Corinthians (with Brian Rosner, PNTC; Eerdmans, 2010, 922pp), and numerous essays and articles, including, “Approaching Paul's Use of Scripture in Light of Translation Studies” (forthcoming, Atlanta, Ga.: Society of Biblical Literature, 2012), “Ideological Challenges for Bible Translators” (in the International Journal of Frontier Missiology, 2011) and “Contemporary Approaches to Bible Translation: Origins Characteristics and Issues” (in A Bíblia e Suas Edições em Língua Portuguesa, Lisbon: Edições Universitárias Lusófonas & Sociedade Bíblica, 2010).
 He also serves on the editorial board for the Bulletin for Biblical Research.